allianz/ng-aquila/projects/ng-aquila/src/table/table.md

 Multi selection can be implemented by switching on the multi select flag on the `SelectionModel`.

+Note that you can separate the data selection logic from row highlighting, for example if click on the row has to trigger a popup, sidebar expansion, etc.

 <!-- example(table-selecting) -->

 <div class="docs-expert-container">